grayson-arendt/Best-Calendar/README.md

 # Better Calendar
 Gone are the days of forgetting you had a quiz today or that your lab report was due.
 Better Calendar is a calendar interface designed with college students in mind.
 It boasts a simple interface with the ability to set reminders, filter deadlines by type, and even a quote of the day feature.

 ## Features
 - Calendar
-- Organize deadlines or events by type (exams, quizzes, labs, etc..)
+- Organize events by type (exams, quizzes, and homework)
+- Reminder list
-- Quote of the Day
+- Quote of the day

 ## Technical Details:
-Built with VSCode
+- Built with VSCode
-- User can add events and reminders to calendar

-Programmed primarily in Python, using Tkinter.
-Used GitHub Copilot for debugging.
+- Programmed primarily in Python, using Tkinter.
+Used GitHub Copilot for debugging
+- User can add events to the calendar, view upcoming tasks, add/remove reminders, and view a "quote of the day"

 ## Hackathon Details
 - **Hackathon Name**: COD HACKATHON 2025